nexmo-se/elevenlabs-agent-ws-connector/README.md

 Set up the sample peer Voice API application per the instructions in its [repository](https://github.com/nexmo-se/voice-to-ai-engines).

-For **inbound calling**, call in to the phone number as set up in that Voice API application to interact with the ElevenLabs Speech-to-Speech Conversational AI Agent.
+For **inbound calling**, call in to the phone number as set up in that [sample peer Voice API application](https://github.com/nexmo-se/voice-to-ai-engines) to interact with the ElevenLabs Speech-to-Speech Conversational AI Agent.

 Or using the instructions in the [sample peer Voice API application](https://github.com/nexmo-se/voice-to-ai-engines), you may trigger **outbound calling** to interact with the ElevenLabs Speech-to-Speech Conversational AI Agent.